 The works of art portraying this epic fight are 34 ft high and report the eighteen-day encounter between the Pandavas and the Kauravas completely.
 What makes the experience much more vivid is the play of light and reciting of the Gita behind the scenes.

 The center also has an interesting display in its lower level called ‘India: A Heritage in Science, Technology, and Culture’.
-The display includes intelligent establishments on old Indian ideas of issue, the design of the particle, calculation, number juggling, cosmology, medication, and medical procedure.
+The display includes intelligent establishments on old Indian ideas of issues, the design of the particle, calculation, number juggling, cosmology, medication, and medical procedure.

-Another popular place in the city of Mahabharata, the war actually started from here.
+Another popular place in the city of Mahabharata, the war actually started here.
 Jyotisar or the birthplace of Gita is the most important place in Kurukshetra.
 There you can see the 5000 years old Banyan Tree from the time of war.
 In the evening you can witness a splendid light and sound show that is put on every evening in both Hindi and English (check the latest schedule before coming)

 7. Banganga (Bhishma Kund)

 It is located on the Thanesar-Jyotisar road.
-You can see a tank (78 x 110 feet in dimension), images of Mahabharat heroes, Bhishma Temple, and a big idol of Hanuman Ji.
+You can see a tank (78 x 110 feet in dimension), images of Mahabharat heroes, a Bhishma Temple, and a big idol of Hanuman Ji.

 8. Kalpana Chawla Memorial Planetarium